 Your goal is to make the form unobtrusive for all the users.
 Adding placeholders makes the forms easier to understand and faster to fill.
 Tooltips are also some great rescuers to clarify complex items.
 Placeholders, however, are highly recommended.
 Between helper copy and tooltips – decide what to use based on your predicament.

 Bonus: Using automatic calendars to pick a date, month and year

 Users can fill out the date with their freedom.
 That’s okay.
 Yet, if you provide them an organized and easy option, it would be more effective.
-Adding a calender means when users click on the date field, they will get a popped-out calender.
+Adding a calendar means when users click on the date field, they will get a popped-out calendar.
 From there they can pick a date easily with year month and day with a single click.
 It requires no manual typing and is a user-friendly option, too.

 In a nutshell, form design tips and tricks are for accelerating your form conversion.
 I hope you will use these tips to boost your forms with great designs and amazing functionality.

 If your site is on WordPress then you’ll have plenty of options to make a contact form without any complication.
 Even free WordPress plugins can give you the result at your will.

 Don’t let the plugin decide what to do and what not to.
 It’s you who are going to present the form to your audience.
 It’s the form that presents your brand.

 This article is to offer you some useful design hacks with form design so that your users love it and that consequently, they can be converted.

 Try Fluent Forms today and see for yourself!

 Fluent Forms is getting ahead in the race and the users are giving inspiring feedback.
 You can use it to see what features it got inside.
 I hope this article helped you much, providing enough value in Styling WordPress Forms in a greater sense.